...

 MAT Addiction Treatment is Proven To Help:

-3. Preventing overdose: MAT can significantly reduce the risk of overdose in individuals with substance use disorders.
-Medications like Naloxone, commonly used in opioid use disorder treatment, can reverse the effects of opioid overdose and save lives.
+MAT can significantly reduce the risk of overdose in individuals with substance use disorders.
+Medications like Naloxone are used to treat opioid use disorder.
+They can reverse opioid overdose effects and save lives.

-5. Promoting long-term recovery: MAT has been shown to increase the chances of long-term recovery.
-By stabilizing brain chemistry and reducing cravings, individuals have a better opportunity to engage in therapy and develop the skills necessary to maintain abstinence and prevent relapse.
+MAT has been shown to increase the chances of long-term recovery.
+By stabilizing brain chemistry and lowering cravings, people have a better chance of joining therapy.
+This helps them build skills to stay sober and avoid relapse.

 Eligibility for MAT Medication Assisted Treatment

-Is medication-assisted treatment the proper treatment for you?
+Is Medication-Supported Recovery the proper treatment for you?
 Eligibility for MAT programs is determined case-by-case and depends on several factors.
 Here are some common considerations for MAT eligibility:

 • Diagnosis of substance use disorder: Generally, individuals diagnosed with opioid or alcohol use disorder may be eligible for MAT.
-The severity of the addiction and the presence of other co-occurring mental health conditions may also be taken into account.
+The seriousness of the addiction and any other mental health issues may also be considered.

 • Medical assessment: A healthcare professional will evaluate an individual’s overall health, medical history, and any potential contraindications or risks associated with the medications.

 • Medication-specific criteria: Each medication used in MAT has specific eligibility criteria.
-For example, some medications may be suitable for individuals seeking to reduce or stop opioid use, while others may be prescribed for alcohol addiction.
+Some medications can help people who want to reduce or stop using opioids.
+Others may be given for alcohol addiction.

-• Readiness and commitment to treatment: Individuals should demonstrate a willingness and motivation to engage in treatment, adhere to medication regimens, and actively participate in counseling and behavioral therapies.
+• Readiness and commitment to treatment: People should show a willingness and motivation to join treatment.
+They need to follow medication plans and take part in counseling and behavioral therapies.

 • Legal considerations: These can include licensing or certification requirements for healthcare providers or specific regulations for dispensing medications used in MAT.